 Americans use a number of emojis to express themselves including the skull, birthday cake, fire, tech, meat, LGBT and female orientated emojis.
 Whew, what a diverse collection.

-So there you have it, a brief cultural breakdown of our use of emojis and what they are saying, or not saying, about our ourselves, our country and its culture.
+So there you have it, a brief cultural breakdown (according to the Swiftkey mobile technology company) of our use of emojis and what they are saying, or not saying, about our ourselves, our country and its culture.

 I am so glad that France romps in, hands down, in the language of LOVE.

 Do you use emojis?
 What is your favourite one or most used ones?
 Below is a snapshot of my most used ones as at today.